apiato/documentation/docs/features/localization.md

 ---

 :::info
-Apiato uses [Localization Container](https://github.com/apiato/localization-container) for localization.
-Read the documentations [here](https://github.com/apiato/localization-container/blob/master/README.md).
+This feature is provided using Localization Container.
+Read the documentations [here](https://github.com/apiato/localization-container).
 :::